HGerdes/SynthCloud/README.md

 * Likes (obviously)
 * Search by genre and artist
 * Search will take you to a page rather than have results you have to click
+* The home page will have a lot more than recently uploaded tracks.
+It should have your likes, tracks by genre, random tracks, etc.